 Boston College School of Social Work offers a unique program that blends innovation and practice.
 The content we discuss in the classroom and in field settings—and the methods we teach you to use as a practitioner—are evidence-based and validated by best practices.
 If you want a top-notch academic experience and the confidence—and the professional network—you need to be an effective, accomplished practitioner, Boston College is your destination.

 Boston College School of Social Work has been named a Top Ten Best Graduate School by U.S. News and World Report.

 Our Master in Social Work program lets you focus on either clinical or macro social work practice with concentrations in the following areas:

-Choose a two-year full-time program or a three- or four-year program that spreads your coursework over three to four years and allows you to take classes at our campuses in Chestnut Hill and Worcester, MA.
+Choose a two-year full-time program or a three- or four-year program that spreads your coursework over three to four years.

 Boston College undergraduate majors in Sociology, Psychology, and Applied Psychology/Human Development may apply for our five-year Bachelor of Arts and Master of Social Work program.